Vimal4hckr/c-questionaries/README.md

 Write a C program to enter P, T, R and calculate Compound Interest.

 List of conditional operators programming exercises:::::::::::::::::::::::::::::
-Write a C program to find maximum between two numbers using conditional operator.
+Write a C program to find maximum between two numbers using conditional operator(?:).
 Write a C program to find maximum between three numbers using conditional operator.
 Write a C program to check whether a number is even or odd using conditional operator.
 Write a C program to check whether year is leap year or not using conditional operator.